 – Cara Des Granges

-A BA in Canadian Studies at Carleton University equips you with a sophisticated understanding of Canada – its politics, economy, institutions, history, culture and society.
-Demonstrated faculty expertise in problem-based interdisciplinary teaching and research will be part of your learning experience.
-With a focus on key policy issues such as social justice, sustainable futures and social identity our BA gives you a clear advantage in any kind of work that involves building Canada’s future.
-Our graduates are professionals.
-They work in government, the not-for-profit sector, business, communications and heritage.
-Our graduates possess high-level skills and powers of expression in their research and analysis, problem-solving, discussion and presentation.
+A BA in Canadian Studies at Carleton University equips you with a sophisticated understanding of Canada – its politics, cultures, economy, institutions, history, and global relationships.
+Benefit from our demonstrated faculty expertise in issue-based teaching and research that draws from multiple academic disciplines.
+Focus on key policy issues such as social justice, sustainable futures and reconciliation.
+Our BA gives you a clear advantage in any kind of work that involves building Canada’s future.

 Enroll in a Minor in Canadian Studies; a BA in Canadian Studies; a BA Honours or Combined Honours degree in Canadian Studies (where you can combine 6.0 credits in Canadian Studies with credits from any other discipline that offers a Combined Honours degree).